 The Smart Living, Simple Money podcast is production of The Mennonite, Inc., and Everence®.
-New episodes are released every three weeks.

 Hosted by Trisha Handrich, the Smart Living, Simple Money podcast is produced by and for young adults, focusing on how our financial decisions might impact – and be impacted by – our faith, values and daily lives.
 Each episode is built around personal stories, expert information and practical tips for managing everyday finances.